-For further information, see the AIHW website http://www.aihw.gov.au/.
+For further information, see the AIHW website

-Data for the NSABDC were supplied to the AlHW by state and territory health authorities for the purpose of reporting against the National Healthcare Agreement (NHA) performance benchmark and performance indicator 'Healthcare-associated infections: Staphylococcus aureus bacteraemia' and for reporting under the Performance and Accountability Framework on the AlHW's MyHospitals website http://www.myhospitals.gov.au/.
-Data for private hospitals are also presented on the MyHospitals website, but on a voluntary basis where data are provided by individual hospitals or hospital groups.
+Data for the NSABDC were supplied to the AlHW by state and territory health authorities for reporting based on the National Healthcare Agreement (NHA) performance benchmark and performance indicator 'Healthcare-associated infections: Staphylococcus aureus bacteraemia' and for reporting using the Performance and Accountability Framework specifications.
+Data supplied to the AlHW by state and territory health authorities and AlHW reports based on those data are approved by the relevant data custodians in each jurisdiction prior to it being released.